sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 **Recommended**
 {: .label .label-blue }
-    Have an existing GitHub account and/or GitHub account credentials ready before proceeding to ensure a smooth experience.
+    Have an existing GitHub account and/or GitHub account credentials ready to ensure a smooth experience.

-## Connect your GitHub account
+## Connect Your GitHub Account
 Adding your GitHub account to PyCharm can be a confusing process for first-time users.
 The following steps will allow you to smoothly add your account to PyCharm.

 1. From the project workspace, go to **File** -> **Settings** to access the main settings for PyCharm.